liznear/leveldb-from-scratch/README.md

 In this step, we convert a full MemTable into a SSTable using the function we implemented in step2.
 It is pretty straightforward.

+# Step 4: Read SSTable (without any fancy optimization)

+This step is a simple sequential scan of the SSTable.
+No fancy stuff like index, bloom filter, etc. It has already been done in tests of previous steps.